Plymouth Marjon University

 - The student union encourages diversity through involvement in activities and development opportunities including LGBT events.

-- It creates a friendly and open social environment and facilitates inter-university sport at national level and runs clubs for wide-ranging interests in art and culture, politics, and the environment.
+- It creates a friendly and open social environment, facilitates inter-university sport at national level, and runs clubs for wide-ranging interests in art and culture, politics, and the environment.

 Availability of Part-Time Work

 - Part-time work is available within the university, through the Student Ambassador scheme, and in the city of Plymouth where expanding opportunities reflect the city’s rapid growth.

 - The Student Ambassador Scheme offers paid work assisting with university events, open days and UCAS fairs enabling students to develop important life skills, gain credible work experience and enhance their CV.

 - Opportunities for paid work also exist through the university’s wide-ranging sport and coaching provision open to the community and through the local sport club network.